kojodoc/kojodoc.github.io/reference/scala.md

 }
 ```

-For effective use of `if-else`, it's important to understand conditions.
+For effective use of `if-else`, it's important to understand conditions, because it is a condition that determines which path in an `if-else` is chosen.

 A condition is any function that returns a Boolean.
 Some examples of such functions are:
 * `>`, `>=`, `<`, `<=`, `==`, `!=` for numeric values.